Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 In order to accurately measure the performance of the bandit, we need to compare it to the status quo algorithm using an experiment.
 This status quo algorithm could be a complicated algorithm to that selects an action according to a different model, or a simple baseline such as selecting a fixed or random action.
+When you create an analysis allocation for the bandit and the `action` in `BanditResult` is `None`, implement the desired status quo algorithm based on the `variation` value.